All HTTP messages (requests and responses) consist of one or

 security (TLS), but the latter is still normally referred to using the older

 The HTTP protocol includes its own mechanisms for

 authenticating users, using various authentication schemes, including:

-very simple authentication mechanism that sends user credentials as a Base64-encoded string in a request header
+This is a very simple authentication mechanism that sends user credentials as a Base64-encoded string in a request header with each message.

-a challenge-response mechanism and uses MD5 checksums of a nonce with the
+This is a challenge-response mechanism and uses MD5 checksums of a nonce with the user's credentials.